cloudandr0id/DNDCharacterCreation/project_documentation/cs386_deliverables/D2/d2_requirements.md

   - Access to Information: Providing relevant details for character aspects.
   -  Ease of Use: Simple design that compartmentalizes and clarifies each part of the character sheet.
+  -  Continuity: User accounts that allow users to save and retrieve their information.

 ## 4. Non-Functional Requirements
   - Operability